wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    The <strong>distributed</strong> nature of microservices require Enterprise teams to address several concerns:

    * <strong>"Ephemeral" infrastructure</strong> means IP addresses are dynamic (and toil to assign IP addresses to each service)

    * Each service should not communicate with any other service (complicated communication rules)

-   * To distribute load among individual servers, load balancers used are a single point of failure
+   * To distribute load among individual servers, load balancers (such as F5) used are a single point of failure.
+They work based on IP address.

+      - Consul can replace legacy Load Balancers.
+QUESTION: Use round-robin? least-connections?

    * Complex mechanisms to <strong>secure perimeter yet communicate with outside systems</strong> (legecy and payment systems) are problematic

    * Whole-application <strong>(end-to-end) testing</strong> requires multi-team collaboration (time consuming and expensive)

    * Manual & complex processes in application delivery
    <br /><br />

-<a name="VMware"></a>
+<a name="Multi-platform"></a>

-### Integration with legacy platforms
+### Multi-platform (VMWare, mainframe)

    <a target="_blank" href="https://www.youtube.com/watch?v=nZqAAjHI0c4&t=10m" title="Running Consul on Kubernetes and Beyond">VIDEO</a>:
    Almost all enterprises also have legacy applications running VMware or in a mainframe.